-Citation: Section 24, Section 210-b(20), Section 606(gg),
+Citation: Section 24, Section 210-B(20), Section 606(gg),

-Effective Date of Credit: Effective for tax years beginning on or after
+Effective Date of Credit: Effective for tax years beginning on or after January 1, 2004 and before January 1, 2030

 Description: Taxpayers satisfying a threshold level of film production activity in New York State may claim the Empire State film production credit.
 Beginning April 1,2020, the allowable amount of the credit has been reduced from 30 percent to 25 percent of qualified production costs incurred in the production of films and certain television shows.
 For tax years 2015 through 2025, Empire State film production and post-production projects are eligible for an additional credit equal to 10 percent of the wages or salaries of individuals employed by a qualified film or independent film production company for services performed in specific Upstate New York counties.
 Credit is awarded on a first come, first served basis with applications made to the New York State Governor's Office for Motion Picture and Television Development (MP/TV).